Jack112-create/Dev-Adventures/README.md

 * Provide the user with pop up challenge that requires an answer within the given time limit.

 ### Strategy
+Dev Adventures is intended to be a fun to play text based adventure that provides the user with an exciting storyline of becoming a Full Stack Developer.
+The user must prove that they are worthy of becoming a Full Stack Developer by completing a series of challenges and obtaining the required skillset.

 ### Scope